Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities

-The current paper presents an extension of extant recurrence analysis techniques, joint recurrence quantification analysis (JRQA; \cite{marwan_recurrence_2007}) and multidimensional recurrence quantification analysis (MdRQA; \cite{wallot_multidimensional_2016}), that is particularly aimed at quantifying the correlation---or coupling---between time series that differ in dimensionality.
-That is, assessing coupling between two systems with different number of observed variables.
-Examples include correlating a high-dimensional neurophysiological recording (e.g., electroencephalogram, functional magnetic resonance imaging, etc.) with a unidimensional behavior stream (e.g., gaze fixation times), or the behavior of a group leader (e.g., unidimensional acceleration profile or transcript of speech) with the collective behavior of the other group members (e.g., multidimensional acceleration profile or transcript of speech, where each group member adds one or more variables to the multivariate group dynamics).
+The current paper presents an extension of extant recurrence analysis techniques, joint recurrence quantification analysis (JRQA \cite{marwan_recurrence_2007}) and multidimensional recurrence quantification analysis (MdRQA \cite{wallot_multidimensional_2016}).
+It is particularly aimed at quantifying the correlation---or coupling---between time series that differ in dimensionality, i.e., assessing coupling between two systems with a different number of observed variables.
+Examples include correlating a high-dimensional neurophysiological recording (e.g., electroencephalogram, functional magnetic resonance imaging, etc.) with a uni-dimensional behavior stream (e.g., gaze fixation times); the behavior of a group leader (e.g., uni-dimensional acceleration profile or transcript of speech) with the collective behavior of the other group members (e.g., multidimensional acceleration profile or transcript of speech, where each group member adds one or more variables to the multivariate group dynamics); global climate models (temperature/pressure/humidity fields across grids, thousands of dimensions) vs. ice core isotopes (1D time series), i.e., correlating rich spatiotemporal data with a single low-dimensional paleoclimatic record.

-The advantage of the proposed method is that multidimensional signals do not need to be averaged in order to reduce their dimensionality to one \parencite{mayseless_real-life_2019}, or to the dimension of a lower-dimensional time series that they are to be correlated with --- as it is a general requirement of correlational methods to have matched set of paired data points in order to estimate correlation.
-In the approach we are presenting here, the full dynamics of the multivariate time series are retained for analysis in terms of their recurrence profile.